Extensions-lab/shipper-tms-help/driver.md

 Proof-of Delivery (POD) Mobile App Integration:

 - **PoD User E-mail** : Driver's email used to log in to the Proof of Delivery application.
 This field links an organization’s user, who may not necessarily have access to Business Central, with a driver’s card.
-As a result, when the user logs into the mobile Power App (Proof-Of-Delivery), they will only see Delivery Orders assigned to that specific driver.
+As a result, when the user logs into the mobile Power App (Proof-Of-Delivery), they will only see Transport Orders assigned to that specific driver.
 - **PoD User Full Name** : Name displayed for the driver's PoD user account in TMS

 Visual Identification: